Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we introduced SpecIBT, a formally verified defense that protects arbitrary programs against Spectre attacks by combining CET-style hardware-assisted control-flow integrity with compiler-inserted Ultimate SLH.
-In the future, we would like to implement SpecIBT in LLVM by extending the implementation of Ultimate SLH~\cite{ZhangBCSY23}.
-To reduce overhead we will also investigate building SpecIBT on top of a selective version of Ultimate SLH called FSLH~\cite{BaumannBDHH25}, which is, however, itself yet to be implemented in LLVM.
-It would also be interesting to investigate whether SpecIBT can also make use of software defenses such as retpoline~\cite{retpoline} and saferet~\cite{saferet}, for old processors without Intel CET or Arm BTI, or for which these hardware features are not implemented in a way that is secure under speculation.
-Finally, it could be interesting to extend SpecIBT to indirect jumps that go beyond calls through function pointers (e.g. switch tables).
+In this paper we introduced \Triosecuris, a formally verified defense that protects arbitrary programs against Spectre attacks by combining CET-style hardware-assisted control-flow integrity with compiler-inserted Ultimate SLH. \paragraph{Future LLVM Implementation} In the future, we would like to implement \Triosecuris in LLVM by extending the implementation of Ultimate SLH~\cite{ZhangBCSY23}. \newreviews[REQ1]{ Since the features that \Triosecuris relies on---especially the CET instructions---are already exposed at the LLVM MIR level, where Ultimate SLH is implemented, we expect no fundamental obstacles.

+We expect the additional overhead introduced by \Triosecuris over that of Ultimate SLH to be small.
+The extra overhead of our instrumentation should mainly come from two sources: (1)~register pressure from passing the callee and return address, but we expect this to be negligible, as the live range of these registers is confined to the control-transfer boundary---starting before the indirect transition and ending after the check, which is performed right after the transition; (2)~detection code inserted at call and return sites, but these happen less frequently than the branches Ultimate SLH already instruments, and the overhead of this instrumentation is anyway low relative to the masking overhead of Ultimate SLH~\cite[Figure 3]{ZhangBCSY23}.
+Given the performance evaluation of Ultimate SLH~\cite[Figure 3]{ZhangBCSY23}, we also expect \Triosecuris to incur less overhead than lfence-based defenses against Spectre PHT.
+An implementation would allow empirically checking these expectations by running experiments using standard benchmarks.

+While we expect the additional overhead of \Triosecuris to be small, Ultimate SLH itself has a significant overhead of $\sim$150\% on the SPEC benchmarks~\cite{ZhangBCSY23}.} \newreviews[REQ4B1]{To reduce this overhead, it would be interesting to investigate whether \Triosecuris can be built on top of a selective version of Ultimate SLH called FSLH~\cite{BaumannBDHH25}.} \newreviews[REQ1]{This may be nontrivial though, because the formal guarantees of \Triosecuris currently rely on the comprehensive masking of Ultimate SLH (\EG to prevent undefined behavior for safety preservation).
+Moreover, implementing FSLH itself in LLVM seems challenging~\cite{BaumannBDHH25}.

+Finally, the Ultimate SLH implementation allows linking with unprotected code, but this weakens the security guarantees and hasn't been formally studied.
+Preserving the sequential correctness of \Triosecuris' instrumentation when linking with unprotected code would also be challenging to achieve.}